 OKH employs a variety of measures to ensure the health and safety of all our staff.
-Safety officers are always on site when there are ongoing projects.
-Supervisors are tasked to report to the Safety Officer if any accident occurs, together with the incident / accident report for investigation and records.
+Safety officers are always on-site when there are ongoing projects.
+Supervisors are tasked to report to the safety officers if any accident occurs, together with the incident / accident report for investigation and records.

-We have established a set of Safety, Health and Environment Rules which includes objectives and procedures at various phases of our work to drive SHE performance and implementation.
+We have established a QSHE manual which includes objectives and procedures at various phases of our work to drive QSHE performance and implementation.
 We provide incentives for good safety performance.
 We conduct a risk assessment prior to the work commencement and establish the control measures to mitigate the risks identified through the hierarchy of control.
-Workplace audit and inspection are also carried out periodically to identify potential hazards.
+Workplace audit and inspection are also conducted periodically to identify potential hazards.